 - Fall Session: 6 weeks in September/October

-- Winter Session: December to March
+- Winter Session: November 30th to early March

 - Tuesday and Thursday 4:30 – 6:00 pm

 - Tuesday and Thursday 6:15 – 7:45 pm